Bank holidays in Germany 2025

 The German flag proudly waves atop the Bundestag on a national holiday

-Keep reading for a complete overview of Germany’s public holidays in 2024 and 2025!
+Keep reading for a complete overview of Germany’s public holidays in 2025!

 👇🏼👇🏼👇🏼